65536william/docspring-documentation/docs/guides/web-forms/index.md

 # Web Forms

-DocSpring can automatically generate web-based forms based on your template schemas.
-If you send your users a link to this form, they can fill out the form to generate a PDF.
+We can automatically generate web-based forms based on your template schemas.
+If you send your users a link to this form, they can fill it out to generate a PDF, without you needing to design any UI wrapper.
 You can then redirect users to a different page after they have filled out the form.

-You can also [embed our web-based forms on your own website](./embedded-forms).
-Our embedded form library can be configured with JavaScript options and callbacks.
+You can also [embed](./embedded-forms) our web forms on your own website.
+Our embedded form JavaScript library can be configured with JavaScript options and callbacks.

 ## Configure Template Privacy Settings

-First, you will need to go to your template's settings and make sure that "Online Form Privacy" is set to "Public".
-This will allow unauthenticated users to fill out your embedded form.
+First, make sure that "Online Form Privacy" is set to "Public" in your template's settings.
+This will allow unauthenticated users to fill out the embedded form.

 You may also want to set "Submission Privacy" to "Public".
-When this is set to "Private", the user can save the form, but they will not be able to see when the PDF has been processed.
-They will also not be able to download the generated PDF.
+When this is set to "Private", the user can save the form, but will not be able to see when the PDF has been processed.
+Nor will they be able to download the generated PDF.

 When "Submission Privacy" is set to "Public", the user can wait until the PDF has been processed, and you can show them a link to download the PDF.